-DXC has a central knowledge repository that enables both automation and infrastructure scalability across the Enterprise Technology Stack.
+DXC has a central knowledge repository that enables both automation and infrastructure scalability across the IT estate.
 The data helps us categorize groups of use cases across the IT estate and identify candidates for deploying or scaling automation.
-Our goal is to achieve intelligent process automation across the Enterprise Technology Stack.
+Our goal is to achieve intelligent process automation across the IT estate.

 Q: What is the development approach companies can take to create the automation solutions?